vscode-abl/vscode-abl/README.md

     // "windowSystem": "MS-WINDOWS",
     // "processArchitecture": 32
   },
-  "buildPath": [
+  // Only required if your project use extensions other than ".i" for include files.
+  // If not specified, modifying files with such extension will not trigger a compilation "includeFileExtensions": [ ".i", ".f" ], "buildPath": [
     // Entries can have type 'source' or 'propath'.
 Path attribute is mandatory.
 Build attribute is optional (defaults to 'path').
 Xref attribute is optional (defaults to 'build/.pct' or '.builder/srcX')
     { "type": "source", "path": "src/procedures" },
     { "type": "source", "path": "src/classes" },
-    { "type": "source", "path": "src/dev", "includes": "foo/**,bar/**", "excludes": "foo/something/**" },
-    { "type": "propath", "path": "${DLC}/tty/netlib/OpenEdge.net.pl", "documentation": "openedge.json" }
+    // Include and exclude patterns are case-insensitive on Windows, and case-sensitive on any other operating system { "type": "source", "path": "src/dev", "includes": "foo/**,bar/**", "excludes": "foo/something/**" }, { "type": "propath", "path": "${DLC}/tty/netlib/OpenEdge.net.pl", "documentation": "openedge.json" }
   ],